 In normal circumstances, you may not need to access the CLI, but if there is a need for access to some service requirements, the Cisco Prime Infrastructure server may be accessed through Secure Shell Protocol Version 2 (SSH2) by the admin user.
 The admin user is provided with a Cisco IOS® Software-like shell, which is the preferred shell for carrying out most operational tasks.
 The password for this admin user is configured during the initial installation and configuration, as mentioned in the "Installing the Cisco Prime Infrastructure OVA" section.
 Please note that the root password that is prompted in the install script is only for web access and not access to the CLI.

 How to Enable the CLI Root User in the Cisco Prime Infrastructure Server

-The root user is not enabled by default, but you can enable the root user using the root_enable command at the admin console.
-No other root patch is required in Cisco Prime Infrastructure 1.2 to enable the root.
+The root user is not enabled by default, but you can enable the root user for the first time using the root_enable command at the admin console.
+Once the root user is enabled, log out of the admin shell and login using the root user and the previously defined password for root.